orchestral/toolkit-docs/testbench/the-basic/databases.md

 ### Using Database Transactions

-You may also utilise `DatabaseTransactions` for migrated state using the following:
+You may also utilize `DatabaseTransactions` for a migrated state using the following:

 ```php{1,5}
 use Illuminate\Foundation\Testing\DatabaseTransactions;